 DPSQA is responsible for provider certification, compliance, and provider quality assurance.
-Through its Office of Long Term Care (OLTC), DPSQA medical staff (DHS RNs), DCO is responsible for level of care determinations.
+Through its medical staff (DHS RNs), DCO is responsible for level of care determinations.

-DMS and DAABHS share the responsibility for monitoring and overseeing the performance of the Independent Assessment Contractor and the Arkansas Independent Assessment (ARIA) systemutilization of the approved assessment instrument.
+DMS and DAABHS share the responsibility for monitoring and overseeing the performance of the Independent Assessment Contractor and the utilization of the approved assessment instrument.

-To oversee and monitor the functions performed by DAABHS, -DCO, and DPSQA in the administration and operation of the waiver, DMS will conduct team meetings as needed with DAABHS, DCO, and DPSQA staff to discuss compliance with the performance measures in the programs, results of chart reviews performed by DMS and DAABHS, corrective action plans, remediation, and systems improvements to maintain effective administration of the programs.
+To oversee and monitor the functions performed by DAABHS, DCO, and DPSQA in the administration and operation of the waiver, DMS will conduct team meetings as needed with DAABHS, DCO, and DPSQA staff to discuss compliance with the performance measures in the programs, results of chart reviews performed by DMS and DAABHS, corrective action plans, remediation, and systems improvements to maintain effective administration of the programs.

-- 3. Use of Contracted Entities.
-Specify whether contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one): - Yes.
+3. Use of Contracted Entities.
+Specify whether contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one):

+Yes.
 Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or operating agency (if applicable).
 Specify the types of contracted entities and briefly describe the functions that they perform.
-Complete Items A-5 and A-6.
+Complete Items A-5 and A-6 .
 An Independent Assessment Contractor will perform independent assessments that gather functional eligibility information about each Living Choices waiver applicant using the approved instrument.
 The information gathered is used by the DHS Eligibility Nurse to determine the individual's level of care.
 An evaluation is initiated by the DHS PCSP/CC Nurse responsible for care coordination, at least every twelve (12) months.
 Based on the evaluation, should a change of medical condition be present, a referral is made to the Independent Assessment Contractor to complete a reassessment.
 The assessment is sent to DHS Eligibility Nurse to determine if the applicant's functional need is at the nursing home level of care.
-If an applicant is determined both financially and medically eligible, DCO approves the application.
-A contractor ("Independent Assessment Contractor") will perform independent assessments that gather functional need information about each Living Choices waiver applicant and participant using the Arkansas Independent Assessment (ARIA) instrument.
-The information gathered is used to determine the individual's level of care and the tier level (which is intended to help inform waiver program oversight and administration and person-centered service planning).

-O No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).
+If an applicant is determined both financially and medically eligible, the DCO approves the application.
+0 No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).